The client

 The solution

-The DSP is built on decentralized technology and enables healthcare workers to control how their identity details are used and stored.
+The DSP is built on decentralised technology and enables healthcare workers to control how their identity details are used and stored.
 With the DSP, a healthcare professional’s data is held cryptographically on their mobile device using Connect.Me, Evernym’s digital wallet.
 The technology streamlines existing NHS HR processes allowing departments to issue verifiable credentials that certify their identity, qualifications, and training records.
 Sitekit and Condatis’ verifier app integrates Connect.Me with the NHS’s HR system.
 The technology significantly improves the HR process and allows the NHS to rapidly deploy staff to where they’re needed most, without unnecessary bureaucracy.

 The benefits